Renz2299/mp4_eco_roots/README.md

 ## User Experience

 The key elements of good user experience on an e-commerce site are simplicity, intuitive navigation, and responsiveness.
 As a minimum, users should be able to easily browse through products and product categories, add items to their cart, and proceed through a secure checkout process.
-Features such as product reviews, wishlist creation and blog posts can further enhance the user experience.
+Features such as product reviews, wishlist creation, contact forms and blog posts can further enhance the user experience.

 ### Site Goals
 EcoRoots has various goals aligned with promoting sustainability, attracting environmentally conscious consumers, and running a successful online business.
 Here are the site's goals:

 - **Promote Sustainable Living:** Encourage and facilitate a more sustainable lifestyle by providing eco-friendly alternatives for everyday beauty, home, kitchen & pet products.

-- **Curate a Thoughtful Product Selection:** Create a carefully curated selection of eco-friendly products that meet high standards of sustainability, ethical sourcing, and environmental responsibility.
+- **Curate a Thoughtful Product Selection:** Create a carefully curated selection of eco-friendly products that meet high standards of sustainability and environmental responsibility.

 - **Attract Environmentally Conscious Consumers:** Build a customer base of environmentally conscious individuals who prioritise eco-friendly choices and actively seek products that align with their values.

-- **Provide Transparent Information:** Offer transparent and detailed information about product materials, sourcing, and manufacturing processes to build trust with consumers and foster informed decision-making.
+- **Provide Transparent Information:** Offer transparent and detailed information about products to build trust with consumers and foster informed decision-making.

-- **Encourage Responsible Consumption:** Advocate for responsible consumption by promoting product longevity, reuse, and recycling.
-Provide information on proper disposal and recycling options for products.
+- **Encourage Responsible Consumption:** Advocate for responsible consumption by promoting product longevity and reuse.

 - **Enhance User Experience:** Provide a user-friendly and intuitive online shopping experience that makes it easy for customers to find, purchase, and receive eco-friendly products.

-- **Reduce Environmental Impact:** Strive to minimise the environmental impact of the business operations, from sourcing products from local suppliers to reducing the environmental impact of packaging and shipping.

 - **Continuous Innovation:** Stay at the forefront of eco-friendly trends and technologies, regularly updating the product range to incorporate the latest sustainable innovations.